 - University District

 The University District is where the oldest university in Europe is situated.
-It’s a quirky part of the city that’s artisitcally graffitied and has lots of cute places to eat.
-It’s approximately a 10 minute walk to the city centre and as such, you’ll find cheaper accomodation.
+It’s a quirky part of the city that’s artistically graffitied and has lots of cute places to eat.
+It’s approximately a 10-minute walk to the city centre and as such, you’ll find cheaper accommodation.

 Budget: Dopa Hostel